Stylization

 • Value: area.

-• Marks the element as an important page area for screen readers.
+• Designates the element as an important area of the page for screen readers.

 • JS Animation Mode: If animationMode: 'js', styles for .cs_readmore-animation and .cs_readmore-expanded are not needed, as the animation is handled by JavaScript.

-• Responsiveness: Use media queries along with the breakpoints parameter to adjust styles for different screen sizes.
+• Responsiveness: Use media queries with the breakpoints parameter to adjust styles for different screen sizes.

-• Events: The plugin triggers custom events readmore:beforeToggle and readmore:afterToggle, which can be used for dynamic style changes via JavaScript.
+• Events: The plugin triggers custom events readmore:beforeToggle and readmore:afterToggle, which can be used to dynamically change styles via JavaScript.

-• Style Cleanup: When the destroy method is called, all classes, attributes, and styles added by the plugin are removed, restoring elements to their original state.
+• Style Cleanup: When the destroy method is called, all classes, attributes, and styles added by the plugin are removed, reverting elements to their original state.

-The code creates styles for the button container and the button itself, adding padding, text alignment, and user interaction styles, including color changes on hover.
+The code creates a style for the button container and the button itself, adding padding, text alignment, and styles for user interaction, including color changes on hover.

 margin: 15px auto 0;